-- 1. A course may not be used to satisfy requirements for two areas of the core curriculum or to satisfy requirements for both a major and a minor at the same time.
-A course may simultaneously fulfill a requirement for an area in the core curriculum and for either a major or a minor. - 2.
-This program requires a minimum of seventy-two hours at the 2000-level or above.
-Thus only forty-eight credit hours of 1000-level courses can count toward this program. - This program may include a maximum of twelve credit hours of practical skills courses (e.g., applied music, music ensemble, theatre ensemble, peace skills), and a maximum of nine credit hours of practicum. - 4.
-The course distribution must include at least six credit hours of course work in a minimum of five subject fields.
-A maximum of three credit hours of music ensemble or individual applied music may be used toward a subject field.
-The remaining three credit hours must be drawn from other music courses. - 5.
+1. A course may not be used to satisfy requirements for two areas of the core curriculum or to satisfy requirements for both a major and a minor at the same time.
+A course may simultaneously fulfill a requirement for an area in the core curriculum and for either a major or a minor. - This program requires a minimum of forty-two hours at the 2000-level or above.
+Thus only forty-eight credit hours of 1000-level courses can count toward this program. - 3.
+This program may include a maximum of nine credit hours of practical skills courses (e.g., applied music, music ensemble, theatre ensemble, peace skills, media skills), and a maximum of nine credit hours of practicum. - 4.
+The course distribution must include at least six credit hours of course work in a minimum of three subject fields.
+A maximum of three credit hours of practical skills courses may be used toward a subject field.
+The remaining three credit hours must be drawn from other courses within the subject field. - 5.
 The 18 credit hours of the Biblical and Theological Studies requirement constitute a minor if no courses used to meet that requirement are counted toward the major or a second minor.
-The student has the option of declaring a second minor. - 6.
-A student must earn a minimum grade of "C" in six credit hours of introductory Social Science to declare a major in this field.

-- Social science electives include all courses that CMU offers in the fields of Anthropology, Disaster Recovery Studies, Economics, Geography, International Development Studies, History, Peace and Conflict Transformation Studies, Political Studies, Psychology, and Sociology, with the exception of senior seminars, thesis courses, and independent readings courses.
-The course MATH-1000 Basic Statistical Analysis, also gualifies as an elective. - 2.
+The student has the option of declaring a second minor. - A student must earn a minimum grade of "C" in six credit hours of introductory Social Science to declare a major in this field.
+Additional notes regarding the major and concentration: - Social science electives include all courses that CMU offers in the fields of Anthropology, Disaster Recovery Studies, Economics, Geography, International Development Studies, History, Peace and Conflict Transformation Studies, Political Studies, Psychology, and Sociology. - 2.
 Students who choose this major and concentration must complete a practicum relevant to Intercultural Studies.

-17.3.2.
-Intercultural Studies, Concentration within the Social Science Major, Three-year B.A.
+18.3.3.
+Intercultural Studies, Minor within the Fouryear or the Three-year B.A.
+Requirements: